-When Pipeline Start is selected, create a test pattern by setting the TestPattern feature to Increment.
+When Pipeline Start is selected, create a test pattern by setting the TestPattern feature to Increment or Variable Frame Sequence.
 The Increment test pattern increases the pixel value by one 8-bit greyscale value at each pixel location, wrapping around to zero after it reaches 255.